Nottingham-CTU/Advanced-Reports/README-SQL.md

 If the dataset contains fewer or more than 3 columns, then the data will not be displayed.
 It is impossible to render the report if fewer than 3 columns are used, and additional columns are reserved for future use and explicitly not supported in order to avoid future incompatibility.

+## Result Columns

+The **result columns** option allows column names to be pre-specified for EAV datasets.
+This can be useful for enforcing the presence and position of certain columns before the data is loaded.
+Columns which are not specified here will be added to the output as they are encountered in the dataset.

+Column names must be specified as a comma separated list.
+Names can be enclosed in quotes (") if required.